cypress-io/cypress/docs/source/api/commands/parentsuntil.md

 Get all ancestors of each DOM element in a set of matched DOM elements up to, but not including, the element provided.

+{% note info %}
+The querying behavior of this command matches exactly how {% url `.parentsUntil()` http://api.jquery.com/parentsUntil %} works in jQuery.
+{% endnote %}

 # Syntax

 ```javascript